Fall 2017 applications are now open!

 Be a citizen of, and currently residing in, one of the eligible member nations.

-Applications are open October 15 - December 1, 2016 (unless otherwise indicated in the application).
+Applications are open and due April 15, 2017 (unless otherwise indicated on the application).

 NGO Development: An exchange focused on non-governmental organization management for young government and civil society leaders from Algeria, Egypt, Libya, Morocco and Tunisia